The Pennsylvania QSO Party 1957 - Present

 Consideration was given by the Nittany Amateur Radio Club to simply cancel the Party altogether, but it limped along, with the rationale that 30 logs isn't terribly difficult to check and adjudicate.
 But it seemed a pity that the Party could just disappear through bad propagation and resultant lack of interest.
 Doug had different plans.

 The minds met, the gears ground, the smoke cleared, and in the 1979 Party, we started handing out plaques for the first time.
 This was a pretty big change, because before 1979, a Callbook was the top prize.
 The first winners were Bill Gillenwater N3AOT – now K3SV - and Jim Watson VE3DAP.
 The stage was being set.

 Doug wasn't finished yet.
 In 1980, Pennsylvania Contesters were polled to find out what they thought was needed for the Party.
 From the replies they received, they formulated some new rules.
-What was once 3 points for out of state, and 1 point for in-state QSOs, a new system of 2 points for CW contacts on 80 and 160 meters, 1.5 points for and 1 point for SSB or FM.
+What was once 3 points for out of state, and 1 point for in-state QSOs, a new system of 2 points for CW contacts on 80 and 160 meters, 1.5 points for 40 meters and above, and 1 point for SSB or FM.